slavielle/shore/README.md

 # dockerhut

 ## What is it ?
-As a web developper developping website mainly in Drupal, I"m interested in Docker as a web developpement environment (in substitution to VM).
+As a web developper developping websites mainly in Drupal, I"m interested in Docker as a web developpement environment (in substitution to VM).

 Dockerhut is an attempt to make an easy to use development environment on top of Docker for people who, like me works on litte or middle size websites development.